WHOIGit/HerringRunner/README.md

 [Zooniverse]: https://zooniverse.org

-* `detection_recorder.py`: Uses a modified MOG background subtraction algorithm to detect motion in a video clip of the fish ladder.
-Accepts a path to source video and outputs to a directory any clips of video in which motion is detected.
+* `detector.py`: Uses a modified MOG background subtraction algorithm to detect motion in a video clip of the fish ladder.
+Outputs time ranges within the video that contain motion.

 * `image_extractor.py`: Takes in a video and splits it up into frames at the specified interval (in milliseconds).